nirmal-25/nirmal-25.github.io/content/about/index.md

 Here is a list of the technologies that I'm familiar with! -->

 Welcome to my portfolio!
-I have a primary background and academic experience in computer vision, machine learning and data science.
+I have an academic background in computer vision, machine learning and data science.

 I wish to further develop my skills by working closely on industry-focussed projects, and becoming part of a team that helps build meaningful data-driven systems.
 Keep scrolling to learn more about me!